take-five/activerecord-hierarchical_query/README.md

 Rails 5 is supported on the `rails-5` branch and through gem versions `>= 1.0.0` on rubygems.org.
 This branch will soon replace master.
-If you have trouble with Rails 5.1 or 5.0, try upgrading Rails to 5.2.
+If you have trouble with Rails 5.1 or 5.0, upgrade to Rails 5.2 and install the latest version.

 Now that @zachaysan is the new primary maintainer of this project, support for laggard versions of Rails is going to be